martinthomson/quic-tls/draft-thomson-quic-tls.md

 MUST treat receipt of an unprotected FEC packet as a fatal error.

-### Denial of Service with Unprotected Packets
+## Denial of Service with Unprotected Packets ##

 Accepting unprotected - specifically unauthenticated - packets presents a denial of service risk to endpoints.
 An attacker that is able to inject unprotected packets can cause a recipient to drop even protected packets with a matching sequence number.
-Given the restrictions on unprotected packets, the following options are available:

-* `ACK` packets can be spoofed and might be processed by a recipient.
-ACK packets will cause the recipient of the `ACK` to - perhaps falsely - believe that their messages have been received when they have not.

-* Spoofed `ACK` packets that have no effect on the state of a recipient still consume a sequence number, one that might be used by legitimate packets.
-This causes the recipient to drop the legitimate packet, which might result in a request for a retransmission.

-* Spoofed `STREAM` packets need to be on stream 1 for an endpoint to accept them.
-These either contain new data or they contain a retransmission of data that has already been received (is this permitted without an `ACK`?).
-An implementation might accept empty TLS records without altering the TLS state machine.
+The spurious packet shadows the genuine packet, causing the genuine packet to be ignored as redundant.

+Once the TLS handshake is complete, both peers MUST ignore unprotected packets.
+The handshake is complete when the server receives a client's Finished message and when a client receives an acknowledgement that their Finished message was received.
+From that point onward, unprotected messages can be safely dropped.
+Note that the client could retransmit its Finished message to the server, so the server cannot reject such a message.

+Since only TLS handshake packets and acknowledgments are sent in the clear, an attacker is able to force implementations to rely on retransmission for packets that are lost or shadowed.
+Thus, an attacker that intends to deny service to an endpoint has to drop or shadow protected packets in order to ensure that their victim continues to accept unprotected packets.
+The ability to shadow packets means that an attacker does not need to be on path.

+ISSUE:

+: This would not be an issue if QUIC had a randomized starting sequence number.
+  If we choose to randomize, we fix this problem and reduce the denial of service exposure to on-path attackers.
+The only possible problem is in authenticating the initial value, so that peers can be sure that they haven't missed an initial message.

+In addition to denying endpoints messages, an attacker to generate packets that cause no state change in a recipient.
+See {{useless}} for a discussion of these risks.

-  To that end, a TLS implementation MUST reject empty TLS handshake records and any record that is not permitted by the TLS state machine.
+To avoid receiving TLS packets that contain no useful data, a TLS implementation MUST reject empty TLS handshake records and any record that is not permitted by the TLS state machine.
 Any TLS application data or alerts - other than a single end_of_early_data at the appropriate time - that is received prior to the end of the handshake MUST be treated as a fatal error.

-Once an encrypted packet has been accepted, unprotected packets MUST be dropped if they have a higher sequence number than the encrypted packet.

-As a result, an attacker that intends to deny service to an endpoint has to drop protected packets in order to ensure that their victim continues to accept unprotected packets.
-This means that an attacker has to be on-path for this to be effective, at which point they are better served by dropping the packets that they don't wish the recipient to receive.

 ## Use of 0-RTT Keys {#using-early-data}